Taylormade is well-recognized for its high-quality line of golf clubs and accessories.

 With thousands of online reviews, you have direct feedback from real golfers who use these balls daily – but are they any good and would they suit your own personal golf style?

-Overall, this golf ball is an excellent choice for the average golfer.
+Overall, the Distance Plus+ golf ball is an excellent choice for the average golfer.
 It is highly recommended for players who are looking to improve their game or get more distance from the tee, as well as those with higher swing speeds and longer shots off of the tee.

 For a budget golf ball, the Distance Plus delivers above-average control with an average feel on shots around the green.